Giarry156/board-game-app/README.md

 ### Available Endpoints

-- **POST /api/register** - Register a new user.
-- **GET /api/games** - Retrieve all board games.
-- **POST /api/games** - Create a new board game.
-- **PUT /api/games/:id** - Update a board game.
-- **DELETE /api/games/:id** - Delete a board game.
-- **POST /api/collection** - Add a board game to a user's collection.
-- **DELETE /api/collection/:id** - Remove a board game from the collection.
-- **GET /api/collection** - List all board games in a user's collection.

-You can find complete docs on http://localhost:3000/docs after the application will run up.
+You can find complete list of apis docs on http://localhost:3000/api-docs after the application will run up.